midoxvx/RHCE8---Training/README.md

 # RHCE
-All my notes and playbooks here
+All my notes, playbooks and the methods I used to train for Redhat Certified System Engineer 8 Exam.